devdevil1901/devdevil1901.github.io/README.md

-# Added by me
+# when _config.yml file is modified
 $ bundle update

-$ jekyll build
+# to check in local

-$ jekyll serve --watch
+$ jekyll build --watch
 $ jekyll serve --watch --unpublished